natepill/Flask-Template/README.md

 #Prerequisites
-* Installed Git, initialized, committed, and pushed to remote git repository
+* Installed Git, git initialized in local project, committed, and pushed to remote git repository
 * Installed Heroku CLI and logged in to Heroku account (if needed)
 * Installed Virtual ENV
 * Installed Pip3